Elton John and Guns N'Roses primed as Glastonbury music festival opens

 The festival has had its darker moments, with 235 people arrested in 1990 after travellers started fighting with police.

-Integral to the festival's development was the late Arabella Churchill, granddaughter of Winston Churchill, who set up and then ran the Theatre and Circus fields.
+Integral to the festival's development was the late Arabella Churchill, granddaughter of Winston Churchill, who set up and then ran the Theatre and Circus fields at the event.

 © 2023 AFP